 Accessing Static Elements from Non-Static Method

-We can access static fields and static methods of the class from non-static method.
-As we learned earlier, this is because static methods and variables are bound by class, rather than a specific method and the static elements can be accessed from any object of the class, even of external classes (as long as they are visible to them).
+We can access static fields and static methods of the class from a non-static method.
+As we learned earlier, this is because static fields and methods are bounded by the class, rather than by a specific method.
+Static elements can be accessed from any object created from the class and even from external classes (as long as the static elements are visible to them).

 For example: